intel/dffml/docs/arch/alice/discussion/0023/reply_0050.md

           - Need to support secp256k1 and BLS
           - There are JWS signing inputs which are needed
           - Irakli Gozalighvili: You could derive JWT form out of data to be signed, then just sign with other key?
-          - JOT and UCAN are strikingly similar but incompatable
+          - JOT (aka JWT) and UCAN are strikingly similar but incompatible
+- IPLD structure ideally would not generate the JWT to sign
+  - We are moving to proofs
+  - Brois: "SIWE is attempting to standardize and get this into all wallet clients"